 - A post box to remember – If your community or neighborhood will allow it, consider adding some color to the post box in front of the home.
 You could paint it to match the new color on the front door and coordinate it with a complimentary color.

 - Invite birds to the home – At first glance, this may sound strange, but it can have a positive impact on the home’s look.
 By adding bird feeders or a bird garden, you can attract these beautiful creatures to your home at various times of the day.
-A bright red cardinal or sharp blue jay can create a stunning image against a snow covered bush or porch and leave visitors with something to remember.
+A bright red cardinal or sharp blue jay can create a stunning image against a snow-covered bush or porch and leave visitors with something to remember.

 - Colors on the chairs – If your home has a front porch big enough for a rocking chair, consider putting out a couple of chairs that have some bright colors.
-Although the winter weather may not be conducive for sitting out on the porch, potential buyers can see themselves in those exact chairs when the snow melts and the flowers start to bud.
+Although the winter weather may not be conducive to sitting out on the porch, potential buyers can see themselves in those exact chairs when the snow melts and the flowers start to bud.

 Small Details that Matter

-Besides the color and safety issues there are small things that most people can do to a home to make it seem inviting.
+Besides the color and safety issues, there are small things that most people can do to a home to make it seem inviting.

 - Do a deep cleaning – Either do some pressure washing of the exterior walls and walkway or hire someone to do it.
 This deep cleaning will reveal the true color of the home’s walls and make the driveway/walkway look fresher.

 - Trim trees and bushes for the house – It is smart to look at the trees and bushes around the home and trim them in a pattern that will accent the home.
 Bushes should be cut at the same height and stop just below windows to add more focus to the actual window.
 Tree branches need to be cut in a way that the form almost a frame that draws the visitor’s eye to the home.